Replay Protection

 • Expiration

-• Wrapper signer has enough funds to pay the fee
+• Sufficient funds for wrapper signer to pay the fee

-• Unshielding tx (if present), is indeed a masp unshielding transfer
+• Unshielding transaction (if present) is a valid masp unshielding transfer

-For gas, fee and the unshielding tx more details can be found in the fee specs.
+More details about gas, fees, and the unshielding transaction can be found in the fee specs.

-These checks can all be done before executing the transactions themselves.
-If any of these fails, the transaction should be considered invalid and the action to take will be one of the followings:
+These checks can all be conducted before executing the transactions themselves.
+If any of these checks fail, the transaction is considered invalid, and the appropriate action is taken:

-1. If the checks fail on the signature, chainId, expiration, transaction hash, balance or the unshielding tx, then this transaction will be forever invalid, regardless of the possible evolution of the ledger's state.
-There's no need to include the transaction in the block.
-Moreover, we cannot include this transaction in the block to charge a fee (as a sort of punishment) because these errors may not depend on the signer of the tx (could be due to malicious users or simply a delay in the tx inclusion in the block)
+1. If the checks fail for signature, chainId, expiration, transaction hash, balance, or the unshielding transaction, the transaction is permanently invalid.
+It does not need to be included in the block.
+Furthermore, including the transaction in the block to impose a fee (as a form of punishment) is not possible, as these errors may not be due to the signer of the transaction (could be caused by malicious users or simply delayed transaction inclusion in the block).

-2. If the checks fail on Fee or GasLimit the transaction should be discarded.
-In theory the gas limit of a block is a Namada parameter controlled by governance, so there's a chance that the transaction could become valid in the future should this limit be raised.
-The same applies to the token whitelist and the minimum fee required.
-However we can expect a slow rate of change of these parameters so we can reject the tx (the submitter can always resubmit it at a future time)
+2. If the checks fail for Fee or GasLimit, the transaction is discarded.
+In theory, the gas limit of a block is a Namada parameter governed by governance.
+Thus, the transaction could become valid in the future if this limit is increased.
+The same principle applies to the token whitelist and the minimum required fee.
+However, these parameters are expected to change slowly, so rejecting the transaction is reasonable (the submitter can always resubmit it in the future).

-If instead all the checks pass validation we will include the transaction in the block to store the hash and charge the fee.
+If all checks pass validation, the transaction is included in the block to store the hash and apply the fee.

-All these checks are also run in process_proposal.
+All of these checks are also run in process_proposal.

 This mechanism can also be applied to another scenario.
 Suppose a transaction was not propagated to the network by a node (or a group of colluding nodes).
-Now, this tx might be valid, but it doesn't get inserted into a block.
-Without an expiration, this tx can be replayed (better, applied, since it was never executed in the first place) at a future moment in time when the submitter might not be willing to execute it any more.
+This transaction might be valid, but it is not inserted into a block.
+Without an expiration, this transaction could be replayed (more accurately, applied, as it was never executed in the first place) at a later time when the submitter may no longer wish to execute it.

 Block rejection